renovatebot/renovate/docs/usage/configuration-options.md

 - The manager did not extract any `registryUrls` values, and
 - No `registryUrls` values have been applied via config, such as `packageRules`

-Think of `defaultRegistryUrls` as a way to specify the "fallback" registries for a datasource, where supported.
+Think of `defaultRegistryUrls` as a way to specify the "fallback" registries for a datasource, for use when no `registryUrls` are extracted or configured.
+Compare that to `registryUrls`, which are a way to _override_ registries.

 ## dependencyDashboard